Process for Submitting Large Budget Cancer Epidemiology Grant Applications ( ≥ $500,000)

-For grant applications in which the subtotal direct costs in any one year equal or exceed $500,000, the National Cancer Institute (NCI) and the National Institutes of Health (NIH) require investigators to seek approval from the appropriate extramural program staff member prior to submitting applications to NIH’s Center for Scientific Review (CSR).
-The NIH Guide for Grants and Contracts’ Notices NOT-CA-02-029 and NOT-OD-02-004 state that approval must be sought six weeks prior to submitting such applications.
-However, approval for applications assigned to NCI’s Division of Cancer Control and Population Sciences (DCCPS), of which the Epidemiology and Genomics Research Program (EGRP) is a part, must be sought in the form of an Awaiting Receipt of Application (ARA) at least eight weeks prior to submission to CSR or NCI in order to complete the necessary internal processing.
+Approval for applications assigned to NCI’s Division of Cancer Control and Population Sciences (DCCPS), of which the Epidemiology and Genomics Research Program (EGRP) is a part, must be sought in the form of an Awaiting Receipt of Application (ARA) at least eight weeks prior to submission to CSR or NCI in order to complete the necessary internal processing.

 Materials Required for ARAs

-To request approval for an ARA, submit the following materials to the EGRP Program Director at least 8 weeks prior to the anticipated receipt date:
+To request approval for an ARA, submit the following materials to the EGRP Program Director at least 8 weeks prior to the anticipated receipt date.

-- A letter requesting approval to submit a grant application to CSR in which the subtotal direct costs equal or exceed $500,000 in any year.||
+|Letter requesting approval to submit a grant application to NIH’s Center for Scientific Review in which the subtotal direct costs equal or exceed $500,000 in any year.||

-Tip: Do not include subcontract facilities and administrative (F&A) expenses in the subtotal direct cost calculations for the ARA.
-View the NIH policy on applications that include consortium and contractual facilities and administrative costs.
+||To view the NIH policy on applications that include consortium and contractual facilities and administrative costs, see NOT-OD-05-004.|

 |Draft budget pages with budget justification||

 ||It is not necessary to have institutional sign-off at this point.

-- For Competing Renewals (Type 2), NCI policy limits (to 10%) the increase in first-year direct costs that may be requested in any competing renewal R01, U01, or P01 application over the award amount in the last year of the prior project period (i.e., over the last non-competing continuation award).
+For Competing Renewals (Type 2), NCI policy limits the increase in first-year direct costs that may be requested in any competing renewal R01, U01, or P01 application to 10% over the award amount in the last year of the prior project period (i.e., over the last non-competing continuation award).

 Deadlines for Submitting ARAs